jojomi/minprofile/README.md

     time.Sleep(250 * time.Millisecond) // actually here should be your application code
     p.StepP("easy task finished")

-Default output channel is `os.Stdout`, but can be configured using `Profile.OutputWrite`.
+Default output channel is `os.Stdout`, but can be configured using `Profile.OutputWriter`.

 ## Output